Learn more about things you can do to prevent opioid misuse.

 - Have clear rules, and consequences to those rules, about substance use

-- Understand and know the signs of substance (About Opioids) use and mental health issues so that you can get help, the earlier you get help the better
+- Understand and know the signs of substance use and mental health issues– the earlier you get help the better

 - Be present in your children’s lives and support them (go to their after-school activities, meet their teachers, know where and who they are with when not at home)

-- Set a good example for your children, when children see their parents using/abusing substances (including being drunk) they are at a higher risk of developing a substance abuse problem
+- Set a good example for your children.
+When children see their parents using substances (including being drunk) they are at a higher risk of developing a substance use problem